Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= WIP =
+- Added a new utility function to retrieve the current page URL.

 = 2.0.81 =
 - The currency mismatch error message won't be displayed when the product is configured to use a variable currency.